-20 Stylish Graduation Party Ideas From Pinterest
+20 Stylish, Modern and Easy Graduation Party Ideas

 16. Make sure to have your guests sign their name and leave a memory or wish for you.

-17. Embarrassing or not, post all your school photos for your guests to “ohh” and “aww” over.
+17. Embarrassing or not, post all your school photos for your guests to “ooh” and “aww” over.

-18. Build a cute party-themed taco bar.
+18. Build a cute, party-themed taco bar.
 Because… tacos.

-19. Let your guests use a Polaroid camera to snap of photo of themselves from your party and leave you a message.

 20. Bring your guests back to their childhood with a DIY candy bar for them to snack on.